 Archive - 2014 - News Article

-To read more of this story, pick up the Thursday edition of Catawba County's community newspaper, The Observer News Enterprise, at newsstands throughout the county.
+To read more of this story, pick up the new year's print edition of Catawba County's community newspaper, The Observer News Enterprise, at newsstands throughout the county.

 After 30 years of working in an authentic italian pizzeria in New York, Dimas Chavez has made his way to North Carolina to share the taste of his famous pies.

 In October of 2013, Chavez met the love of his life on Facebook â Francisca Tapia.

 Jeffrey Tucker, the convicted felon who sparked the manhunt in Maiden on the night of Thursday, Dec.
 18 was arrested earlier this week.